 Eliopita- Greek Olive & Herb Bread

 Introducing one of my favorite Greek breads of all time.
 Packed with wonderful spices, and olives.
 Eliopita brings back many beautiful memories from Greece.
 I just remember dipping this bread in olive oil while being at a taverna in Greece.
-Sometimes the smallest things in life is what matters the most.
+Sometimes the smallest things in life are what matters the most.
 Like dipping your bread in olive oil, and enjoying that moment.

 As you know I have been working with some fabulous Greek olive oil companies, and one of which has a very unique flavor.
 The Governor Olive Oil, all the way from Corfu, Greece.